TheDebbyCase/DeBOTCBot/README.md

 - ## Storyteller Controls

-	Storyteller controls are only created once a member has been given the storyteller role
+	Storyteller controls are only created once a member has been given the storyteller role (either by directly giving it or using the provided command)

 	<details>
 	<summary>Pre-game</summary>